Keeping the Faith

 Steven Hill: Orthodox Jewish

 His parents were Russian Jewish immigrants, but Steven Hill (born Solomon Krakovsky) didn't begin to explore his faith until he was nearly 40.
-After that, the actor now known for "Mission: Impossible" and "Law & Order" adhered to a strict kosher diet and prayed three times a day.
+After that, the actor now known for "Law & Order" adhered to a strict kosher diet and prayed three times a day until his death in 2016.
 His strict observance of Shabbat meant he never performed after sunset on Friday or at all on Saturday, which excluded him from many stage and film roles.

 Muhammad Ali: Sunni Muslim